stain/s11.no/content/2021/phd/community-roadmap-scientific-workflows/index.md

 The WorkflowsRI \[5\] and ExaWorks \[6\] projects have partnered to bring the workflows community (researchers, developers, science and engineering users, and cyberinfrastructure experts) together to collaboratively elucidate the R\&D efforts necessary to remedy the above situation.
 They conducted a series of virtual events entitled “Workflows Community Summits,” in which the overarching goal was to (i) develop a view of the state of the art, (ii) identify key research challenges, (iii) articulate a vision for potential activities, and (iv) explore technical approaches for realizing (part of) this vision.
 The summits gathered over 70 participants, including lead researchers and developers from around the world, and spanning distinct workflow systems and user communities.
 The outcomes of the summits have been compiled and published in two technical reports \[7–8\].
 In this paper, we summarize the discussions and findings by presenting a consolidated view of the state of the art, challenges, and potential efforts, which we synthesize into a community roadmap.
 Table 1 presents, in the form of top-level themes, a summary of those challenges and targeted community activities.
 Table [\[tab:roadmap\]](#tab:roadmap) summarizes a proposed community roadmap with technical approaches.

 The remainder of this paper is organized as follows.
-Sections [2](#sec:fair)-[7](#sec:community) provide a brief state of the art and challenges for each theme and proposed community activities.
+Sections [2](#sec:fair)--[7](#sec:community) provide a brief state of the art and challenges for each theme and proposed community activities.
 Section [8](#sec:roadmap) discusses technical approaches for a community roadmap.
 Section [9](#sec:conclusion) concludes with a summary of discussions.

-## Summary of technical roadmap milestones per research and development thrust

-Workflow patterns and benchmarks
-: Investigate automatic generation of patterns and configurable benchmarks (e.g., to enable weak and strong scaling experiments).
-: Establish or leverage a centralized repository to host and curate patterns and benchmarks.

-Interoperability of workflow
-: Develop real-world workflow benchmarks, use cases for interoperability, and common APIs that represent workflow library components.
-: Establish a workflow systems developer community.

-Interface with legacy and emerging HPC software and hardware stacks : Identify new workflow patterns (e.g., motivated by AI workflows), attain portability across heterogeneous hardware, and develop a registry of execution environment information.
-: Organize a community event involving workflow system developers, end users, authentication technology providers, and facility operators.